-NEW YORK (AP) -- Stocks were just barely in the green Thursday after a pair of positive economic reports.
-The Dow Jones Industrial average clung to a gain and had a chance to extend its longest winning streak in a year.
+Stocks recorded small gains Thursday after a pair of positive economic reports.
+The Dow Jones industrial average tried to extend its longest winning streak in a year.

 A higher close for the Dow would mark its seventh consecutive gain.
 The last longer streak was eight days in February 2011.

-The government said applications for unemployment benefits fell last week to 351,000, matching a four-year low.
-When applications stay below 375,000, it usually signals that hiring strong enough to lower the unemployment rate.
+Applications for unemployment benefits fell last week to 351,000, matching a four-year low.
+When applications drop consistently below 375,000, it usually signals that hiring is strong enough to lower the unemployment rate.